 Brands will need to make changes internally and focus on the operations of managing this new platform.
 This means they’ll have to adopt new tools and processes for creating and managing 3D and virtual content.
 They’ll have to hire the right talent, which will require a different skill set than what is needed today and PR agencies that understand the space.

 Companies must also consider the employee experience and how internal teams can use the metaverse to communicate and collaborate within these platforms.
-Sales and digital marketing teams will need to plan for brand activations and how to recruit customers to be a part of their metaverse community.
+Sales and digital marketing teams will need to plan for brand activations and how to recruit customers to be a part of their metaverse online community.
 Essentially the metaverse is an entirely new platform that must be integrated into the entire brand digital ecosystem.